uoy-ads/ads-data-catalogue-docs/docs/Section-5_Resources.md

 | ----------- | ----------- |
 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Screenshot of Resource links options](../assets/40-Resource_links.png) | **View resource at provider** is the Landing page URL for that resource.
 The other Resource links are for technical applications listed below.|

 **Json** – displays the resource data formatted in a JSON file.
-This contains all the data (and combinations of data) available for that specific resource.
+This contains all available data (and combinations of data) for that specific resource.

-**Xml** – displays the resource data formatted in XML.
+**Xml** – displays the resource data formatted as XML.

-**RDF** - generates a RDF file of the resource data.
+**RDF** - generates an RDF file of the resource data.

 **Cite** - provides a link for the resource metadata page.

-**Report an issue** – generates a Contact form (shown below) containing the resource id (Subject) in which users can report any issues they encounter with the resource.
+**Report an issue** – generates a contact form (shown below) containing the resource ID (Subject) in which users can report any issues they encounter with the resource.

  ![Contact details for this resource](../assets/41-Resource_contact.png)|
 <p align="center"><I>The Contact form</I></P>